thwjoy/thwjoy.github.io/_posts/2019-03-01-Large Scale GAN Training for High Fidelity Natural Image Synthesis.markdown

 Thus generating images which contain consisting features across all parts of the image and a high level structural representation.
 This achieved using a self-attention mechanism, where spatial regions from across the image are added to local regions, resulting in information which contains high level context, but also local detail for each feature point.
 [Brock et al.](https://arxiv.org/pdf/1809.11096.pdf) introduced class-conditional BatchNorm to the generator and projection to the discriminator, which projects the output of a discriminator onto the embedding of the given class.
-They also make used of Orthogonal Initialisation [Saxe et al.](link), which is known to have important properties in GANs [Link](link).
+They also make used of Orthogonal Initialisation [Saxe et al.](https://arxiv.org/pdf/1312.6120.pdf), which is known to be an important property in neural networks.
 Perhaps more importantly to the success was the hardware used for training, in some models they made use of 512 cores of a Google TPUv3 Pod, and enabled BatchNorm across all devices, which intuitively should improve generalisation and stability in the training.